 Classical Art and Archaeology is available as an option for all undergraduates in all years of the Classical Tripos.
 In Part 1A, an introduction to Classical art and archaeology is provided in a survey course to which the successful candidate will be expected to contribute.
 In Part IB, the subject is taken by approximately half of all undergraduates and covers a wide range of topics, including a compulsory photograph question in the examination.
 The teaching for this paper takes the form of a series of (mainly 8-lecture) modules.
 The successful candidate will be asked to contribute to such modules.
-In Part II, the final year examination, four papers are normally available which this year (2014/15) are as follows:
+In Part II, the final year examination, four papers are normally available which this year (2013/14) are as follows:

 - D1 Aegean Prehistory

 - D2 The Art of Collecting (in) Greece and Rome

 - D3 The Poetics of Classical Art

-- D4 Roman Cities: Network of Empire
+- D4 Roman Cities

-The successful applicant will be expected to contribute across the range from Prelim to Part II.
+These papers will be reviewed from 2014 in the light of the research interests of the person appointed to this post.
+The successful applicant will be expected to contribute to the teaching of a Part II.
 Interdisciplinary papers form another key part of the Faculty's teaching for Part II, and teaching staff in Classical Art and Archaeology often collaborate in the planning and teaching of these.
 As an alternative to a Part II paper, many undergraduates offer a dissertation, supervised by one of the teaching staff, and these too may be in Classical Art and Archaeology.